-All incidents that do not require a demerit should be reported to the class teacher, along with comments on Compass, to ensure effective communication.
+All incidents that do not require a demerit should be recorded as General Observation on Compass, adding the class teacher to the notification chain, along with comments about the behaviour to ensure effective communication.
 This process is crucial in documenting and recognising any recurring minor behaviours.